The Center for Holocaust, Genocide, and

 All programs are being offered at no cost to you.
 However, you must register individually for each program.
 Space is limited, so please RSVP soon.

-Current schedule, details, & registration:https://www.nextgenerations.org/showcase-of-events
+Current schedule, details, & registration: Holocaust Learning Experience

 First Person: Conversations with Holocaust Survivors